Frequently Asked Questions (FAQs)

 Question: Who is eligible?

-Answer: Applicants whose gross income is less than 60% of Estimated State Median qualify for this program.
+Answer: Applicants whose gross income is less than 150% of the Federal Poverty Level qualify for this program.
 The income guidelines for LIHEAP can be found here.

 Question: Where can I apply?